ciroque/batch_process_coordination/README.md

 `docker pull ciroque/batch_process_coordination`

-The container must be provided with the name of the database server.
-This entails using the `--add-host=database-host:` parameter to `docker run`.
+The the name of the database server must be provided to the container.
+This can be done with the `--add-host=database-host:` parameter to `docker run`.
 Check the [batch_process_coordination.service](https://raw.githubusercontent.com/ciroque/batch_process_coordination/master/scripts/batch_process_coordination.service) file for an example.

-On systems that utilize systemd this script can be copied to `/lib/systemd/system` and used to control the service.
+On systems that utilize **systemd** this script can be copied to `/lib/systemd/system` and used to control the service.

 To ensure the service is restarted and autostarted using systemd: